 The Pawłowicz surname is very common in Poland, and Mr Minakowski’s database already includes 44 names to this date.
 Although many of them belong to our family, others do not.
 Our family sports the “Przyjaciel” (Friend) coat of arms and its “przydomek” (cognomen?) is Łukiański.

-Both narratives are in Polish and were typewritten by Dr. Vanda Daugirdaitė-Sruogienė, a Lithuanian historian who was Bohdan Pawłowicz’s germane cousin and Balys Sruoga’s wife.
-I believe she must have sent these documents to her cousin or nephew, Leszek Pawłowicz, probably after the 1960’s, when they were all already well-established in the US.
+Both narratives are in Polish and were typewritten by Dr. Vanda Daugirdaitė-Sruogienė, a renowned Lithuanian historian, who was Bohdan Pawłowicz’s germane cousin and Balys Sruoga’s wife.
+I believe she must have sent these documents to her cousin, Bohdan or her nephew, Leszek Pawłowicz, probably after the 1960’s, when they were all already well-established in the US.

 The first four-page typewritten document is called “What I remember about the Pawłowicz”.
 As the title indicates, it is Dr. Daugirdaitė-Sruogienė’s personal and informal recap of her childhood memories about the Pawłowicz family.